 9. What did the trip cost in fuel, meals and accommodation?

 Fuel: around R650 depending on fuel usage of bike.

 The bill at The Jupiter for dinner (4 juicy lamb chops,chips and veggies), drinks, accommodation (room with two beds) and breakfast ( the usual coffee, bacon & eggs) was R500 including a nice tip for the friendly staff.

 Lunch and a (lite) beer at Tankwa Padstal: R55.

 10. Any must-do activities on the route?

 Take your time in Sutherland.
-There’s a lot of great places to have something to eat and drink.
-Have a look at this site –www.discoversutherland.co.za
+There are many great places where you can have something to eat and drink.
+Visit discoversutherland.co.za

 12. Do you have any other comments or advice about the route?

 I never thought I’d get so much rain on this route, so left my rain gear home.
 Had to stop at Montagu Agrimark for a R120 rain suit.
-It works better than my expensive fancy biker rain gear and much lighter and folds up smaller!
+It works better than my expensive, fancy biker rain gear, is much lighter and folds up to a smaller size!